ArghyaChatterjee/waypoint-based-3D-navigation-in-ros/README.md

 ```
 git clone https://github.com/HongbiaoZ/autonomous_exploration_development_environment.git
 ```
-In a terminal, go to the folder and checkout the branch that matches the computer setup.
-Replace 'distribution' with 'melodic' or 'noetic'.
+In a terminal, go to the folder.
 Then, compile.
 ```
-cd autonomous_exploration_development_environment
+cd waypoint-based-3D-navigation-in-ros
-git checkout distribution
 catkin_make
 ```
 Run a script to download simulation environments (~500MB).
 This may take several minutes.
 If the script does not start the download, users can download the simulation environments and unzip the files to 'src/vehicle_simulator/meshes'.